angelozerr/tern-jug/README.md

 # tern-jug

 Tern plugin used for [tern.java](https://github.com/angelozerr/tern.java) demo at [Paris JUG](http://www.parisjug.org/xwiki/bin/view/Meeting/20141118).

+You can see the talk in [this video](https://www.youtube.com/watch?v=C2fgt3KjiCA&feature=youtu.be&a)

 See [docs](https://github.com/angelozerr/tern.java/tree/master/docs) for the presentation.

 This demo will explain step by step how to create a JUG tern plugin  :